ccqpein/supervisor-rs/README.md

   - stderr: nnnnn
     mode: append

+repeat:
+  action: restart
+  seconds: 5

+hooks:
+  - prehook: start child
+  - posthook: start child
 ```

 ## Usage ##

-You can download compiled binary file directly on release tag.
+You can download compiled binary file directly.

 You can install from cargo.io, run `cargo install supervisor-rs`.
-Or you can build it by yourself.

 ### Server Side ###

-Start server side application.
-After compiled, run `supervisor-rs-server /tmp/server.yml` in shell, you can change server config yaml file to wherever you want.
+Run `supervisor-rs-server /tmp/server.yml` in shell, you can change server config yaml file to wherever you want.
 If no config path given, supervisor will going to find `server.yml` in `/tmp`.

 After server application start, if `mode` is **full**, then all **application yaml files under loadpath of server config** will be ran by application.
-So, that's means every yaml files in there should be legal application config file, or server cannot start.
+So, that means every yaml files in there should be legal application config file, or server cannot start.

 Server side's default mode is `quiet`, means server will record `loadphths`, but won't start children automatically.